Green screen is a hybrid, Leionema elatius x lamprophyllum and with a naturally bushy habit makes a good low hedge.

 Pruning to maintain shape can be carried out after flowering.

-- Height – Will reach 2 metres in height, easily pruned to .5 to 1 metre.
+- Height – To around 2 metres – easily pruned to .5 to 1 metre.

-- Spread – Will reach 2 metres across, can be pruned to around .7m to 1 m.
+- Spread – To around 2 metres, can be pruned to around .7m to 1 m.